Case 3 Prototype First

 Total (full lifecycle) 7 930 pd 28.03 yrs (frozen config)

-Entry cost to checkpoint H1: 1 678 pd (TA 923 + PP 755) out of 7 930 pd total — 21% of full investment.
-For 21% of the budget, the investor receives a binary answer: the new platform works for this application, or it does not.
+Entry effort to checkpoint H1: 1 678 pd (TA 923 + PP 755) out of 7 930 pd total — 21% of the full calculated engineering effort.
+For 21% of the full calculated engineering effort, the project sponsor receives a binary answer: the new platform works for this application, or it does not.

 6. Decision